Rationally Biased Learning: A mathematical model of repeated decision-making under ambiguity

-We suppose that, at discrete times~$t \in \NN$, the DM makes a decision --- either ``avoid'' ($\Avoid$) or ``experiment'' ($\Try$) --- without knowing in advance the state of Nature occurring at that time --- either ``bad'' ($\bad$) or ``good'' ($\good$).
-We denote by $t=0, 1, 2\ldots$ the discrete time corresponding to the beginning of period~$[t,t+1[$.
+We consider two possible outcomes (states of Nature) --- a bad one~$\bad$ and a good one~$\good$ --- that we illustrate by $\bad=$ ``a snake is in the grass'', and by $\good $ the contrary.
+We suppose that, at discrete stages~$t \in \NN$, the~DM makes a decision --- either ``avoid'' and be prudent ($\Avoid$) or ``experiment'' and take risks ($\Try$) --- without knowing in advance the state of Nature occurring at that time --- either bad ($\bad$) or good ($\good$).
+We denote by $t=0, 1, 2\ldots$ the stage corresponding to the beginning of the time interval~$[t,t+1[$.
+We denote by \( \na{\Avoid,\Try} \) the set of decisions, and by~\( \control_t \in \na{\Avoid,\Try} \) the action taken by the~DM at the beginning of the time interval $[t,t+1[$.
+We define the \emph{sample space}